systematic-magic/AgingPMC/editorials_pdf.rst

 5.6.
 Check that there are NO street addresses and house numbers included in affiliation.

 5.7.
 Check that country and city names are present in affiliation.
-State is also required in U.S. affiliations.
+State is also required in U.S. affiliations and should be :ref:`abbreviated<state_abbr>`.

 5.8.
 Check that country and city names are NOT written in ALL CAPS (capital letters).